Lone1ne/noSQL-Social-Media/README.md

 Finally, use a tool like Insomnia to test the routes.

+## Acknowledgments

+A special thanks to [Jordan Olguin](https://github.com/jordanolguin) for his consultation and assistance during the development of this project.

 ## Questions

-Feel free to contact me here if you have questions! :
+Feel free to contact me here if you have questions!

 [LinkedIn](https://www.linkedin.com/in/derekszcz45/) : [Github](https://github.com/Lone1ne)